archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 This pretty much sums up generally how instances of S<small>AT</small> are classified.
 If you are interested in classifying S<small>AT</small> in a more 'hard core' manner (viewing S<small>AT</small> itself as a classification problem), [check out this 2008 paper by David Devlin and Barry O’Sullivan](http://www.cs.ucc.ie/~osullb/pubs/classification.pdf).

 Perhaps you've also heard of problems with names like [MAXS<small>AT</small>](https://en.wikipedia.org/wiki/MAX-3SAT) and [#S<small>AT</small>](https://en.wikipedia.org/wiki/Sharp-SAT).
 Instances of these problems are not really instances of S<small>AT</small>; it'd be more accurate to say that they are variations of S<small>AT</small>.
-MAXS<small>AT</small> is the problem of finding a boolean assigmenet satisfying most clauses in a CNF formula, and #S<small>AT</small> is the problem of counting the number of satisfying assignments.
+MAXS<small>AT</small> is the problem of finding a boolean assignment satisfying most clauses in a CNF formula, and #S<small>AT</small> is the problem of counting the number of satisfying assignments.

 ###<small>3rd minute :</small> S<small>AT</small> Solvers - General Overview <small class="wordCount">337&nbsp;words</small>

 There are many known algorithms capable of solving some (but not all) instances of S<small>AT</small> pretty efficiently.
 We often refer to them as <b>S<small>AT</small> solvers</b>.
 In general they can be classified into **complete** or **incomplete**.

 Complete S<small>AT</small> solvers would always return either `satisfiable` or `unsatisfiable`.
-Incomplete S<small>AT</small> solvers, on the other hand, are less reliable - they may be unable to prove unsatisfiablity (when it's impossible for the formula to yield `True`), or unable to find a solution when the formula is satisfiable - but perhaps a lot more useful in scenarios when the instances of S<small>AT</small> cannot be solved by complete algorithms in reasonable time.
+Incomplete S<small>AT</small> solvers, on the other hand, are less reliable - they may be unable to prove unsatisfiability (when it's impossible for the formula to yield `True`), or unable to find a solution when the formula is satisfiable - but perhaps a lot more useful in scenarios when the instances of S<small>AT</small> cannot be solved by complete algorithms in reasonable time.

->To make thing simpler S<small>AT</small> solvers normally take in formulas in CNF form encodded in [DIMACS](http://www.satcompetition.org/2009/format-benchmarks2009.html) format as inputs.
+>To make thing simpler S<small>AT</small> solvers normally take in formulas in CNF form encoded in [DIMACS](http://www.satcompetition.org/2009/format-benchmarks2009.html) format as inputs.
 Suppose we have a formula that isn't in CNF form, we would first [convert it into CNF form](http://math.stackexchange.com/q/214338/65082) (there are polynomial algorithms to achieve that) before inputting it into a S<small>AT</small> solver.

 To compare the performance between different S<small>AT</small> solvers, we give them a large set of formulas and see how well each performs (e.g. by the total time taken, or number of formulas solved in n-minutes, or using [a methodology called *careful ranking*](http://link.springer.com/chapter/10.1007%2F978-3-642-21581-0_25#page-1)).
 The set of formulas is often referred to as a benchmark instance.
 A solver previously lost to another solver may do better if different type of benchmark instances are used.